-The American Institute of Biological Sciences (AIBS) appreciates the opportunity to provide testimony in support of appropriations for the Smithsonian Institution, United States Geological Survey (USGS), United States Fish and Wildlife Service (USFWS), and Environmental Protection Agency (EPA) for fiscal year (FY) 2022.
-We encourage Congress to provide additional funding to the Smithsonian Institution in FY 2022, including at least \$60 million to the National Museum of Natural History to support scientific and curatorial work.
-We urge Congress to provide the USGS with \$1.75 billion in FY 2022, with at least \$310 million for its Ecosystems Mission Area.
-We further request that Science Support in USFWS be funded at \$20 million in FY 2022.
-Lastly, we request that Congress provide EPA Science and Technology with at least \$900 million in FY 2022.
+The American Institute of Biological Sciences (AIBS) appreciates the opportunity to provide testimony in support of appropriations for the Smithsonian Institution, United States Geological Survey (USGS), United States Fish and Wildlife Service (USFWS), and Environmental Protection Agency (EPA) for fiscal year (FY) 2023.
+We encourage Congress to provide additional funding to the Smithsonian Institution in FY 2023, including at least \$60 million to the National Museum of Natural History with new funding to support scientific and curatorial work.
+We urge Congress to provide the USGS with \$1.85 billion in FY 2023, with at least \$360 million for its Ecosystems Mission Area.
+We further request that Science Support within USFWS be provided at least \$360 million in FY 2023.
+Lastly, we request that Congress provide EPA Science and Technology with at least \$850 million in FY 2023.

 The unprecedented loss of biological diversity and the associated negative impacts on human health and well-being are of significant concern.
 As human population grows and people increasingly come into contact with new environments and species migrating into new habitats, the risk of new diseases, such as zoonotic pandemics, is of growing concern.
 Biological diversity, however, offers a buffer against the spread of pathogens and contributes to environmental sustainability and increases our resilience to natural disasters.
-Robust federal investments in scientific research and monitoring that improves our understanding of biological diversity and ecosystem function must be a priority as we emerge from the ongoing COVID-19 pandemic.
+Robust federal investments in scientific research and monitoring that improves our understanding of biological diversity and ecosystem function must be a priority as we emerge from the COVID-19 pandemic.
 The agencies funded by this appropriations bill are centrally involved in conducting, supporting, and using this scientific research for public benefit.